t-site/psaudo-quantum-resize/README.md

-resize to 3x3, compare to each input pixels. if difference is small , next random number width is small. and compute 1/PSNR , if 1/PSNR more than threshold ,continue "psaudo-quantum" process.
+resize to 3x3, compare to each input pixels. if difference is small , next random number width is small. and compute 1/PSNR , if 1/PSNR more than threshold ,continue "psaudo-quantum" process. scale by cascade with a shell script for much more high quality.

 I cannot know all of quantum computing , but I feel quantum-resize process similar to real quantum computing.